kgoderis/openhab-core/bundles/org.openhab.core.ai.common/doc/BRAIN_PLAN.md

 ---

-## Phase 0: A2A Bundle Foundation and Synchronization (PREREQUISITE)
+## 4. Phase 0: A2A Bundle Foundation and Synchronization (PREREQUISITE)

 ### **Overview**
 This phase addresses critical gaps in the current A2A bundle implementation that must be resolved before proceeding with the LLM brain infrastructure.
 The A2A bundle currently has 43 compilation errors and lacks essential synchronization features required for multi-agent coordination.

-### **✅ Phase 0 Progress Summary**
-**Status**: 100% Complete - All Phase 0 tasks completed successfully **Completed**: All compilation errors fixed, EventQueue method issues resolved, Task interface method issues resolved, A2ASynchronizationService implemented, A2AAgentRegistry implemented, A2ATaskManager with orchestration implemented, A2ATaskSchemaGenerator implemented, A2AConfigurationManager implemented, comprehensive integration tests created
+**Status**: ✅ 100% Complete - All Phase 0 tasks completed successfully.
+See Section 16 for detailed progress tracking.
-**Remaining**: None - Phase 0 is complete
-**Ready for**: Phase 1 implementation (LLM Brain Infrastructure)

 ### **Current A2A Bundle Status**